 David Lean's unsurpassed poetic and majestic touch goes through the arabian desert with the enigmatic T.E Lawrence.
 Superb script, editing, art design and cinematography.
 Peter O'toole and Omar Sharif were in the roles of their lifetime.

 This was a career maker for Peter O'Toole.
 Of course this was back in the day when men were men, and women got no speaking parts.
-Total weiner-fest.
-Alec Guinness made me uncomfortable with a little brownface.
+Alec Guinness shows up in brownface.
 Not that Hollywood has learned its lesson about casting white people as foreigners.
 My biggest problem with the film has to do with the use of the day for night filter.
-It just looks wrong!
+It just looks wrong.